Xilinx/finn/docs/finn/internals.rst

 StreamingFCLayer *mem_mode*
 ===========================

-FINN supports two types of the so-called *mem_mode* for the node StreamingFCLayer.
-With the selection of this mode it is decided in which way the weight values are accessed during the execution.
+FINN supports two types of the so-called *mem_mode* attrıbute for the node StreamingFCLayer.
+This mode controls how the weight values are accessed during the execution.
 That means the mode setting has direct influence on the resulting circuit.
 Currently two settings for the *mem_mode* are supported in FINN:

 * "const"